goldstring/TodoApp-Using-Django-Python-/Readme.md

 - **Bootstrap 5:** Ensuring a mobile-friendly and responsive UI.
 - **HTML/CSS/JavaScript:** Frontend design and interactivity.

+## Output
+https://github.com/yashparab7962/Python/assets/82162084/23d2d80e-bf7d-4bc3-9d34-2cfa687e2f5d

 ## Conclusion
 This project not only showcases my proficiency in Django, MySQL, and Bootstrap but also highlights my ability to create **responsive and functional web applications** tailored to user needs.

-https://github.com/yashparab7962/Python/assets/82162084/23d2d80e-bf7d-4bc3-9d34-2cfa687e2f5d

----

 Feel free to contribute or raise issues if you find any bugs! 🚀